-You are statistically more likely to be injured by your toilet or by an air freshener!
-Every year, more people are killed by dogs than by sharks!
-Yet, shark attacks make the news every year and many people believe the risk from sharks is rising.
+Whilst you are statistically more likely to be injured by your toilet or by an air freshener, and every year, more people are killed by dogs than by sharks, shark attacks always make the news.
+Many people still believe that sharks are mindless killing machines and that the risk from sharks is rising.
 So what is the truth?...
-Are sharks dangerous?...Where do shark attacks occur?...
-Are they becoming more common?
+Are sharks dangerous?
+Where do shark attacks occur?
+And are they becoming more common?

 We are also far more dangerous to each other than any shark is!
 You are statistically much more likely to be killed by another human being than by a shark.
 My all-time favourite statistic (and I swear, this is true!) is that it is more likely that you will be bitten by a New Yorker than by a shark!
-You can check if you don't believe me, by taking a look at the International Shark Attack File: https://www.floridamuseum.ufl.edu/shark-attacks/odds/compare-risk/.
+You can check if you don't believe me, by taking a look at the International Shark Attack File (ISAF).

 The highest number of shark attacks each year occur in the USA, Australia and the Republic of South Africa.
 However, if we calculate the rate of shark attacks in order to account for the population density of a country (that is to say, how many people out of the whole population are attacked by a shark), the Bahamas and New Caledonia have high rates of shark attack compared to their relatively small populations (Midway et al, 2019).

 This does not mean that if you are swimming in these countries that you are at risk of being attacked.
 South Africa and Australia especially have significant beach protection procedures implemented in order to ensure shark attacks remain uncommon.